 For more accommodation options in Mexico City check out Booking.com.
 They continuously offer the best rates and their custom service is on point.

 There’s a lot to do in Mexico City, and 3 days in the capital will give you plenty of time to see the highlights.
 You’ll need to be ready for long days, however, as this is a huge city.
 If you have the time, a few extra days for day trips out of the city or to get into more depth at the museums is definitely worth it.
 You could easily spend an entire day just walking through the enormous Museum of Anthropology!

-However, before we get to our Mexico City itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Mexico City itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 Your first day in the capital should be spent exploring the Centro Historico, where you can find many of the best things to do in Mexico City.
 There are lots of great walking tours to show you the highlights, but you can easily find your own way between the best attractions too!